bluescarni/mppp/doc/installation.rst

 Packages
 --------

-mp++ is also available from a variety of package managers on various platforms.
+mp++ is also available from several package managers on various platforms.

 Conda
 ^^^^^